eugenius1/eugenius1.github.io/_posts/2016-07-23-how-i-made-this-website.md

 # Website domain name

 I had to choose a website domain name that I could spell out in a few seconds yet you could remember after some months or even years. *Shortness vs Reliability*.
-There were three contenders and in the end I settled on the middle ground and that's `eusebius.tech`.
+There were three contenders and in the end, I settled on the middle ground that is `eusebius.tech`.
 This domain name just has my first name and I like that the extension captures my techie personality.

 You buy a domain name from a registrar; I bought mine from [hover.com](https://hover.com/Yiflhr2y "$2 discount link").
-Other reputable registrars exist ([name.com](https://www.name.com/), [GoDaddy](https://www.godaddy.com/), [namecheap](https://www.namecheap.com/)) but I chose hover because they offer free *Whois* privacy and my total cost for the first year was less than US $14.
+Other reputable registrars exist ([name.com](https://www.name.com/), [GoDaddy](https://www.godaddy.com/), [Namecheap](https://www.namecheap.com/)) but I chose hover because they offer free *Whois* privacy and my total cost for the first year was less than US $14.
 The first year price was heavily discounted, compared to $55 for the second year.
 You can [donate](/donate "Donate to Eusebius.Tech") towards a renewal.

 `.tech` has the premium annual price of $49.99 but other usual top-level domains like `.com` ($14.99) and `.co.uk` ($9.99) mostly cost far less.

 ![Domain renewal for eusebius.tech is $49.99 for 1 year.
 Mail forward option is chosen, which costs $5 per year.
 An ICANN fee of $0.18 makes the total $55.17.](/img/blog/2016/hover-renewal.png "Domain renewal for a second year")

-*Whois* is a service that gives you information about the registered user of domain name.
+*Whois* is a service that gives you information about the registered user of a domain name.
 Without privacy, my home address and phone number would be publicly available.
 With privacy, you get [masked contact info](http://www.whois.com/whois/eusebius.tech).

 # Hosting